PROGRAMS FOR FELLOWS AND JUNIOR FACULTY

 of Policy Translation and Leadership Development.

-A minimum of 42.5 credits is required for graduation, including 10 credits of fellowship requirements and core requirements for each concentration (25 credits in CMP or 22.5 credits in HSB).
-Coursework expected by the HSPH and the Fellowship will be taken at HSPH and the Harvard Kennedy School of Government (KSG).
-Other recommended courses are offered at the Harvard Graduate School of Education and Harvard Business School.
+A minimum of 42.5 credits is required for graduation, including 12.5 credits of fellowship requirements and 25 credits of core requirements for the CMP concentration.
+Coursework expected by the HSPH and the Fellowship will be taken at HSPH and the Harvard Kennedy School (HKS) and/or other Harvard graduate schools.

-In addition to the completion of the academic training leading to the MPH, Fellows are required to receive leadership training.
-Fellows must complete training components which are designed specifically to help them acquire the skills that will prepare them for leadership positions in minority health and health policy.
+In addition to the completion of the academic training leading to the MPH, Fellows are required to participate in fellowship activities related to leadership and health policy training.
+Fellows must complete these training components which are designed specifically to help them acquire the skills that will prepare them for leadership positions in health care delivery systems, minority health and health policy.

 Core Curriculum and Course Listing